Sexual and Gender-Based Violence (SGBV), in its various forms, is widespread in communities in Zimbabwe, cutting across class, race, age and religion.

 Over the years, reports have been coming from rural areas involving incidents of men pocketing all proceeds from crop sales, culminating in domestic violence.

 While urban areas have their fair share of sexual abuses against women, it is in rural areas that women and girls have experienced demeaning acts of abuse such as rape and domestic violence.

 “In most instances, the cases are swept under the carpet and not reported to the police,” Chirwa said.

 At least 68% of women in Zimbabwe have suffered from gender-based violence.
 Statistics also say 75% of these women are raped by their husbands, but are afraid to report the cases to the police.

-Additionally, disclosure of SGBV to family, friends, or neighbours is low in rural areas — the majority of SGBV survivors don’t tell anyone.
+The Standard Style also establsihed that disclosure of SGBV to family, friends, or neighbours was low in rural areas — the majority of SGBV survivors don’t tell anyone.

 Shortage of SBGV clinics and police stations are some of the reasons why victims fail to report.